Maximizing the Benefits of Live Diagnostic Reporting Systems

-Live diagnostic reporting systems have a number of benefits for carriers, including minimizing delays associated with breakdowns and reducing the risk of CSA violations, but unless the systems are managed properly, carriers may be overwhelmed with fault codes that leave them with more questions than answers.
+Live diagnostic reporting systems have a number of benefits for carriers, including minimizing delays associated with breakdowns and reducing the risk of Compliance, Safety, Accountability (CSA) violations, but unless the systems are managed properly, carriers may be overwhelmed with fault codes that leave them with more questions than answers.

-“You have to be wary of paralysis by analysis," said Mike Hasinec, vice president of maintenance support at Penske Truck Leasing.
-“There are so many fault codes that you need to work with an OEM to determine which codes are important."
+“You have to be wary of paralysis by analysis," said Mike Hasinec, former vice president of maintenance support at Penske Truck Leasing.
+“There are so many fault codes that you need to work with an original equipment manufacturer (OEM) to determine which codes are important."

 Penske Truck Leasing has taken more than 1,000 fault codes and broken them up into red, yellow and green to help technicians, carriers and drivers understand which codes need immediate attention.
 “The key piece is to be able to decipher what they mean," Hasinec said.
 “If you have identified what is important, you can manage a phone call from the driver to let them know to not worry about it, write the code up that night or pull over at the first safe opportunity."

 Red fault codes, for example, mean a vehicle needs attention as soon as possible.
 “The amount of critical codes with most of the OEMs is relatively small," Hasinec said.
 Live diagnostic reporting systems are standard on most heavy-duty vehicles today.

 Another benefit to all of this data being broadcast by the vehicle is the ability to identify patterns that are telling you something is going to fail soon.
 By using repair history associated with fault codes and applying data science you will learn of the need for certain repairs.
 This allows you to be proactive and make the repairs prior to the component or system having a failure.

 Hasinec said one thing carriers need to consider is that these systems are collecting information on the vehicle.
 “That information could be used against you for a warranty issue," he said.